University facing class-action over COVID campus lockdown

 Whether students were part-time or full-time might affect the damages to which they are entitled but does not affect the school's liability, the judge added.

-Bibas previously ruled that the plaintiffs had plausibly alleged that the school implicitly promised them in-person classes, activities and services, noting that promises “need not be express to be enforceable.'”

-“Though U. Delaware nowhere promised in-person classes expressly, it may have done so impliedly through its conduct,” he reiterated in Friday's ruling. “....
-To decide whether holding classes in person was part of the parties’ bargain, I anticipate looking at evidence of how U. Delaware advertised itself and whether students were attending classes in person before the pandemic.”
+Bibas previously ruled that the plaintiffs had plausibly alleged that the school implicitly promised them in-person classes, activities and services.
+“I anticipate looking at evidence of how U. Delaware advertised itself and whether students were attending classes in person before the pandemic," he said.

 The judge previously rejected the university’s argument that it expressly reserved the right to go online, but he noted Friday that the plaintiffs' right to restitution depends on the school's “net enrichment.”